hunorg/L-System-Studio/README.md

 Future enchancements include:

-1. Saving and loading L-system presets: Allow users to save and load their L-system configurations, making it easier to revisit and share interesting patterns.
+1. Saving and loading L-system presets.
 2. Advanced drawing options:
   2.1 {	   ->      Open a polygon
   2.2 }	   ->      Close a polygon and fill it with fill colour